-We are the number one real estate team in Lexington and work in all surrounding towns, averaging well over $35 million in sales annually.
+We are the number one real estate team in Lexington and work in all surrounding towns, averaging well over $55 million in sales annually.
 We work as seller and buyer agents, marketing, showing, and selling all styles of houses and condos.
 The focus on this web site is to tell the story of the area’s mid-century modern/modernist heritage, which we have been doing regularly since around 2005.
 And we specialize in marketing this architecture, but our marketing and buyer services are top-notch for all homes, with 22 years of combined experience in Boston-area real estate.
-You can see a blog about some of the more traditional homes and neighborhoods at Janovitz-Tse.com.
 Also, check out our Facebook Page for updates.
 Our bios are located below on this page.

 After more than 25 long, hard, years as a home inspector, I’d estimate that I’ve worked with tens of thousands of real estate agents.
 I might even know a couple hundred agents or so well enough to offer a general opinion about their work.
 Given that, there are just a very small handful of agents I would ever endorse or recommend.
 However, if someone I cared about were looking for a home in the Lexington area, I’d tell them Bill Janovitz and John Tse is the very first phone call they should make.
 I’ve watched them save their clients thousands of dollars in nearly every transaction we’ve both been party to.
 Anyone can sell a house, but Bill and John’s experience earns his client’s real dollars that are spendable elsewhere.
 The truth is that in greater Lexington, you can either work with Bill and John or compete against someone who did.
 I’m not inspecting homes anymore, but if someone I cared about were interested in a Lexington-area property, I’d tell them to call Bill and John first.
 Period. — Jim M.